Fund in action: Adventure Specialties Trust

 The Physical Activity and Wellbeing Fund aimed to improve access for women and girls to sport and active recreation activities to support their wider wellbeing and overcome barriers to participation.

-The Manatū Wāhine Physical Activity and Wellbeing Fund was launched on 1 May 2023, and initiatives have been underway since mid-2023.
+The Manatū Wāhine Physical Activity and Wellbeing Fund was launched in May 2023, and initiatives were delivered to thousands of women and girls across the country between August 2023 and February 2024.

 Investment for this contestable fund came from the Ministry of Business, Innovation and Employment as part of as part of its work in the Puawānanga Leverage and Legacy programme to maximise the impacts and benefits of the FIFA Women’s World Cup Australia & New Zealand 2023™.